Revolut launches disposable virtual cards

 Now, you can generate a virtual card in Revolut and enter it on that weird site.
 After the transaction, Revolut will disable this card forever.
 If the website wants to charge you again, the transaction will fail.

 And if you’re on a shopping spree, Revolut generates a new disposable card seconds after the existing one is used.
 So you won’t be able to use those disposable cards for online subscriptions and recurring payments.
 But disposable cards can be useful to prevent fraud.
+You need a premium subscription to access disposable cards.

 There’s no change to permanent cards.
 When you create a Revolut account, you get a virtual card for free.
 You can get a physical card for £5/€6 or you can subscribe to a Revolut Premium account to get it for free.
 Additional cards (physical or virtual) cost £5/€6, with a maximum of five cards in total.